-The QE of the flight IR detector, as measured at the Goddard Detector Characterization Lab (DCL), is shown as a solid curve in Figure 5.25.
+The quantum efficiency (QE) of the flight IR detector, as measured at the Goddard Detector Characterization Lab (DCL), is shown as a solid curve in Figure 5.25.
 The actual total system throughput of WFC3 depends on many factors including the HST OTA, pick off mirror, filter transmission functions, QE, etc. Based on ground measurements of these quantities, the total system throughput was calculated and compared to the first on-orbit measurements.
 A 5-20% increase in the total system throughput was discovered, attributed to multiple factors.
 The dashed curve represents the QE under the assumption that the entire flight correction is in the QE.
 Though this is admittedly unphysical given the realities of anti-reflection coatings and interpixel capacitance, computed total system throughputs are correct when the QE file is used in conjunction with the other optical components (pick off mirror, OTA, IR channel optics, and filters).

 Figure 5.25: QE curve of the WFC3/IR detector from ground-based Goddard DCL measurements (solid).
-The total system throughput of the IR detector was measured on-orbit in SMOV4 (2009) to be higher than ground tests by up to 20%, and the dashed curve shows the QE under the assumption that this entire gain is due to the QE.
+The total system throughput of the IR detector was measured onorbit in SMOV4 (2009) to be higher than ground tests.
+The dashed curve shows the in-flight system throughput under the assumption that the entire observed gain is due to the QE.
 In reality, some fraction of this gain must reside in other HST and/or instrument components.
+This plot has been updated to use the latest version of the SMOV4 in-flight QE correction.